-Oliver Lang - Mobile Photographer
+Oliver Lang - Photography with a Mobile Phone

 In 2011 Oliver arranged an exhibition of Australian mobile photography at the Apple store in Sydney as part of the 2011 Head On Photo Festival.